IMPACT Vol. 4 No. 2 features:

 Photo essay by Josh Aronson whose Florida Boys work has been recently shown at MOCA NoMi, NSU Art Museum, Lensculture New York, Hambidge Hive, ICA Miami, Filter Photo, and more – Josh is also a 2026 ON::View Artist-in-Residence at ARTS Southeast

-9 x 12 inches.
+9 x 12 inches, 96 pages.
 Published by ARTS Southeast, May, 2026.

 Vol. 5 No. 1 is made possible with support from Georgia Council for the Arts through the appropriations of the Georgia General Assembly.
 Georgia Council for the Arts also receives support from its partner agency – the National Endowment for the Arts

 Vol. 5 No. 1 officially releases on May 21st at Laney Contemporary.
 Local web orders may be picked up at ARTS Southeast anytime during business hours: TH - SUN, 12 - 5PM, beginning May 22nd.
 Please allow 2 weeks to ship.
+Make sure to choose local pick up OR shipping at checkout.